AlirezaSaadatmand/Snake-Game-3D/README.md

 ## Controlers

 ```
-    up : w or W
+    moving up : w or W

-    down : s or S
+    moving down : s or S

-    right : d or D
+    moving right : d or D

-    left : a or A
+    moving left : a or A
 ```

 ## Pictures